geertmeersman/nexxtender/README.md

    - The charging power mode is estimated based on the number of phases used during the charge.
    - The substitution `charging_mode_eco_threshold` and the others are optional, and you can set it to whatever Amp you want to be used as a threshold for the ECO/MAX sensor.
 Default values are the ones set in the example.
    Attention, it does not influence your charger; it is just a way of indicating which speed the charger is delivering.
    - The substitution `slider_max_car_charging_speed` lets you override the maximum value for the configuration slider of the maximum car charging speed.
-This is usually set to the value of the circuit breaker A. Default value is the ones set in the example.
+This is usually set to the value of the circuit breaker A. Default value is the one set in the example.

 3. **Update the secrets.yaml:**